 Socialists argue as follows.
 Capital supposedly represents wealth.
-Wealth is created only by the collective effort of most - if not all - members of society.
+But wealth is created only by the collective effort of most - if not all - members of society.
 Consequently, capital is a collective product.
 They therefore deem it to be collectively owned by those who produce it - namely the whole of society.
 Hence, and more fundamentally, they deem the means of transforming labour into the needs of life - namely the biosphere of Planet Earth - to be the collective inheritance of all.

 Sadly, wherever Socialism is implemented, common ownership sooner or later translates into State ownership.
 This, in turn, translates into State control of all national resources including land and labour.
 State control translates into government control, which, in effect, is control by a committee (or soviet).
 Control by committee translates into control by the committee's leader or dominant personality.
 This ultimately translates into dictatorship, whereby is established a national command economy.

 In the West, most people exclaim in horror at the very idea of a command economy.
 It is viewed as being inefficient and cumbersome.
 Why, therefore, in time of war, when a nation's back is to the wall, when every last resource must be utilised to the full, does even the most capitalist of nations instantly revert to a government-controlled command economy?